-Most strokes happen because of health issues, such as high blood pressure.
+Most strokes happen as a result of health issues, such as high blood pressure, and not as the result of a single event like an auto or truck accident.
 You can prevent strokes and heart disease by managing your risk factors and observing common-sense health guidelines.
 Here are seven simple tips from the American Heart Association:

 - Manage blood pressure; avoiding hypertension reduces your stroke risk by 47.9%